Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 Blackmagic usually provides a `Readme.txt` file where these requirements are detailed for the version in use in the installation folder `C:\ProgramData\Blackmagic Design\DaVinci Resolve\Support\Developer\Scripting\Readme.txt`

 Apart from the official requirements, the `PYTHONHOME` environment is required to be set.
-It must point to the python interpreter to be used in Resolve.
+It must point to the Python interpreter to be used in Resolve.

 To use the Python interpreter provided with Shift, set up the variable in this way: